joe-io/kicking-it-with-kubernetes/services/README.md

 First, we'll get a basic service running and returning a hard-coded result.

-Copy the following to the empty *main.go* file in services/api:
+Create a *main.go* file in services/api:
 ```go
 package main